-While the UAE implemented an excise tax on certain products in October 2017 and a five percent Value-Added Tax (VAT) on all products and services beginning in January 2018, many investors continue to cite the absence of corporate and personal income taxes as a strength of the local investment climate, relative to other regional options.
+While the UAE implemented an excise tax on certain products in October 2017 and a five percent Value-Added Tax (VAT) on most products and services beginning in January 2018, many investors continue to cite the absence of corporate and personal income taxes as a strength of the local investment climate relative to other regional options.

-Foreign investors expressed concern over spotty intellectual property rights protection, a lack of regulatory transparency, and weak dispute resolution mechanisms and insolvency laws.
-In 2020 the Cabinet approved a resolution concerning combating commercial fraud.
+Foreign investors expressed concern over a lack of regulatory transparency, as well as weak dispute resolution mechanisms and insolvency laws.
+In 2020, the federal Cabinet approved a resolution aimed at combating commercial fraud.
 This resolution established a unified federal mechanism to deal with commercial fraud across the UAE and outlined a process for removal and destruction of counterfeit products.
 Labor rights and conditions, although improving, continue to be an area of concern as the UAE prohibits both labor unions and worker strikes.

-Free trade zones form a vital component of the local economy and serve as major re-export centers to other markets in the Gulf, South Asia, and Africa.
-U.S. and multinational companies indicate that these zones tend to have stronger and more equitable frameworks than the onshore economy.
-For example, in free trade zones foreigners may own up to 100 percent of the equity in an enterprise, have 100 percent import and export tax exemptions, have 100 percent exemption from commercial levies, and may repatriate 100 percent of capital and profits.
-Goods and services delivered onshore by free zone companies are subject to the five percent VAT.
+Free trade zones (FTZs) form a vital component of the local economy and serve as major re-export centers to other markets in the Gulf, South Asia, and Africa.
+While the new decree allowing 100 percent foreign business ownership neutralizes one of the most important advantages FTZs offer foreign investors, U.S. and multinational companies indicate that these zones tend to have stronger and more equitable legal and regulatory frameworks for foreign investors than onshore jurisdictions.
+FTZ-based firms also enjoy 100 percent import and export tax exemptions, 100 percent exemptions from commercial levies, and may repatriate 100 percent of capital and profits.
+Goods and services delivered onshore by FTZ companies are subject to the five percent VAT.

 1. Openness To, and Restrictions Upon, Foreign Investment